bsmg/beat-saber-community-wiki/modding/intro.md

 # Intro
 Beat Saber is made in Unity 2018 using C# with .NET framework 4.6.
-For convenience, RQ has created a plugin template that for Visual studio.
+For convenience, RQ has created a plugin template for Visual studio.
 This guide will show you how to setup that template.

 Download the latest version of [Visual Studio Community.](https://visualstudio.microsoft.com/) Download the [Beat Saber Plugin Template](/uploads/modding/beat-saber-plugin-template.zip "Beat Saber Plugin Template") by RQ.